-Dr. Dawson is not only one of our distinguished faculty, but an IWU alum, as well.
+Dr. Dawson is not only one of our distinguished faculty, but an IWU alum.
 He earned both a bachelor’s and master’s degree from Indiana Wesleyan University before moving on to earn his DNP.
 Dr. Dawson promotes volunteerism in the health care field, and is particularly interested in global health care, diabetes self-management and depression in those with diabetes.

 - Ruth Eby MSN, RNC

 Ms. Eby is currently completing a Doctorate of Nursing Practice after practicing obstetrics in the hospital setting for more than 20 years.
 She joined Indiana Wesleyan in 2010 and moved into the role of program chair in 2011.
-Ms. Eby is a board member of GROW Nursing; has led the interprofessional education task force; served as co-chair of the planning committee for the Interprofessional Education Seminar at IWU.
-Her doctoral project, designed to translate evidence into practice, will focus on designing and implementing interprofessional education at Indiana Wesleyan University.
+Ms. Eby is a board member of GROW Nursing, has led the interprofessional education task force and served as co-chair of the planning committee for the Interprofessional Education Seminar at IWU.
+Her doctoral project, designed to translate evidence into practice, will focus on designing and implementing interprofessional education at IWU.
 She is an active participant on a team researching Moral Courage and Ethical Integrity in Nursing Education; they presented their research in several venues and are published in the Journal of Nursing Education.